 Data Used

 CALIPSO provides 6 L1 and 10 L2 data products.
 These data projects are provided in the Hierarchical Data Format (HDF) which is useful for storing large scientific data samples, but difficult to access.
 This is compounded by the fact that CALIPSO data is meant to viewed in a graphical format, showing the “curtain view” of the lidar reflections.
-The CALIPSO science team uses an IDL command-line program known as PDFreader which allows them to view the data and select objects within it for further consideration as well as active manipulation.
+The CALIPSO science team uses an IDL command-line program known as PDFreader which allows them to view the data and select objects within it for further consideration as well as actively manipulate objects.
 However, IDL is a proprietary language making it difficult for users to get access outside of NASA.
-To this end the current project is written in Python, which is a free to use language, in contrast to proprietary languages such as IDL and MatLab.
+To this end the current project is written in Python, which is an open-source language, in contrast to proprietary languages such as IDL and MatLab.
 It was released under a two part BSD license, meaning it may be used and integrated into other products, so long as the original license is retained (Kuma, 2010).
-Over the five years, Python has been used more frequently in the atmospheric science due to the added features of array handling and other data structures (Lin, 2012).
+Over the five years, Python has been used more frequently in the atmospheric sciences due to the added features of array handling and other data structures (Lin, 2012).
 Python also has a clear and natural syntax that is easy to read by resembling pseudo-code.
-Finally since Python is an open-source language, the users have to ability to use or create their own customized packages (Lin, 2012).
+Finally, since Python is an open-source language, users have to ability to use or create their own customized packages (Lin, 2012).
 Since Python can utilize several different packages with a single interpreted environment, the code is more concise and flexible (Lin, 2012).

 Project Process

 The DEVELOP Team has endeavored to expand the ease of use and functionality of ccplot.
 In its native form, ccplot requires the acquisition and installation of numerous disparate python libraries, since it was optimized for use in a UNIX (meaning Linux or MACos) environment.
 However, most users are coming from a Windows user system.
 By consolidating ccplot with each of the required libraries included, users will be able to simply download and install ccplot, rather than acquiring each library separately.
 Acquiring a library separately can cause issues with versioning and incorrect library usage, leading ccplot to fail.
 In addition, the team has developed a graphical user interface (GUI) to make ccplot more usable.
 Natively, ccplot uses a command line interface, which requires an understanding of command line usage as well as directory navigation.
 A GUI both gives access to a much wider user base and speeds up the process of inputting data and outputting results.
 Eventually the DEVELOP team would like to introduce tools that will allow researchers to manipulate the output images, allowing them to select aerosol elements of interest for further consideration.
 Once an element is selected, it can be flagged, categorized, and exported into a MySQL database so other scientists can view various objects organized by similar characteristics.
-The ultimate goal of this project is to build an internet based application that will give users access to this database of objects created by various researchers, allowing them to collaborate and share information with ease, giving a much wider audience the ability to benefit from the CALIPSO data and the information it can provide about aerosol movement in the atmosphere.
+The ultimate goal of this project is to build an internet-based application that will give users access to this database of objects created by various researchers, allowing them to collaborate and share information with ease, giving a much wider audience the ability to benefit from the CALIPSO data and the information it can provide about aerosol movement in the atmosphere.

 IV.
 Results & Discussion